rsdoiel/memfile-js/README.md

 The onChange() should really be using fs.watch() to detect a change in the file but currently that is listed as unstable in NodeJS version 0.6.15.

+I really should inherit form events rather than attach it to the module.

 # Examples